stanislavsavolainen/react_setup/README.md

 ./node_modules/.bin/webpack -d

-this cause src/client/public/bundle.js - file update, after that you can open your project in browser at src/client/index.html.
+This cause src/client/public/bundle.js - file update, after that you can open your project in browser at src/client/index.html.
 Remember that after compilation you can see changes in browser, because index.html read bundle.js file.
-This mean that if you need to host project you need only index.html and bundle.js file.
-Other file are for development.
+This mean that if you need to host project you need only index.html and bundle.js files.
+Other files are for development.